Undergraduate Research Assistants

 If you are interested in becoming involved in the UP Lab as an undergraduate research assistant (RA), please complete the online application and review the material below.
 Applications will be reviewed before the start of each semester.
 If there is an opening in the laboratory, you may be contacted for a brief in-person interview.

-The UP Lab is home to psychologists who are broadly interested in gender and sexuality, stigma and prejudice, and diversity and inclusion.
 Using psychological and feminist research methods, we study research questions that help us to better understand the perspectives and experiences of people who have stigmatized or marginalized identities (e.g., women, gender and sexual minorities, racial minorities).
 For example, many of our research projects examine the thoughts, attitudes, and experiences of people who identify as lesbian, gay, bisexual, transgender, and/or queer (LGBTQ).
 We embrace mixed method projects, including qualitative and quantitative approaches, to study the psychology of gender/sex.
 Across all studies and projects, our program of research aims to create new knowledge that diversifies what we know about mainstream theories and concepts in social psychology.

 Responsibilities